Anatomy of a Construction Site: The Welding Equipment, Filler Metals and Protective Solutions Working on the Lambeau Field Expansion

-- 325 amps of welding power in all processes at 100 percent duty cycle with 12,000 watts peak/10,500 watts continuous generator power plus 2,400 watts of recommended/optional Excel power.
+- 325 amps of welding power in all processes at 100 percent duty cycle.
+It also features 12,000 watts peak/10,500 watts continuous auxiliary power plus 2,400 watts of recommended/optional Excel power.

-Two dual-operator engine-driven welder/generators were put to work on the Lambeau Field expansion: The Big Blue® 450 Duo CST™ and the Big Blue 700 Duo Pro.
-Dual operator systems allow for two operators to weld off of the same machine with no interaction between the two welding arcs, and also provide industrial-strength generator power for running jobsite tools.
-The benefits of running dual operator systems include improved productivity (two operators on one machine), a lower total cost of ownership than two separate machines, less equipment to transport to each site, and reduced noise and emissions compared to two machines.
+Miron used two dual-operator engine-driven welderson the Lambeau Field expansion: The Big Blue® 450 Duo CST™ and the Big Blue 700 Duo Pro.
+Dual-operator systems allow for two operators to weld off of the same machine with no interaction between the two welding arcs, and also provide industrial-strength auxiliary power for running jobsite tools.
+The benefits of running dual-operator systems include improved productivity and a lower total cost of ownership than two separate machines.
+These systems also mean less equipment to transport to each site and reduce noise and emissions compared to two machines.

 The Big Blue 450 Duo CST features two CST 280 Stick/TIG inverters and 12,000 watts of continuous three-phase power.
-The machine offers superior performance on difficult Stick electrodes found in structural steel and fabrication applications, such as E6010, and excellent TIG performance for pipe fabrication and maintenance applications.
-It operates at a low 1,800 RPM, which reduces fuel use and keeps noise levels up to 10 dBa quieter than other models, improving work site communication and safety.
+The machine offers superior performance on difficult stick electrodes found in structural steel and fabrication applications, such as E6010.
+It also provides excellent TIG performance for pipe fabrication and maintenance applications.
+It operates at a low 1,800 RPM, which reduces fuel use.
+This RPM also keeps noise levels up to 10 dBa quieter than other models, improving work site communication and safety.

 The Big Blue 700 Duo Pro offers two independent welding arcs up to 400 amps (no interaction between the arcs), and the ability to parallel both independent welding outputs to create an extremely powerful 800 amps of welding power for running large electrodes, stud welding and carbon arc gouging (up to 3/8-inch carbons).
-Offering full multiprocess capabilities (Stick, MIG, Flux Cored, TIG, Carbon Arc Gouging), the Big Blue 700 Duo Pro also offers two independent generator outputs.
-One 5,500-watt-peak/4,000-watt-continuous single-phase generator is fully independent of weld output and offers peak performance even when welding at 700 amps (no interaction between arc and generator).
-The second generator (27,000 watts peak/20,000 watts continuous) provides more robust power for high power needs on site.
+Offering full multiprocess capabilities, the Big Blue 700 Duo Pro also offers two independent auxiliary outputs.
+One 5,500-watt-peak/4,000-watt-continuous single-phase auxiliary output is fully independent of weld output and offers peak performance even when welding at 700 amps (no interaction between arc and output power).
+The second auxiliary output (27,000 watts peak/20,000 watts continuous) provides more robust power for high power needs on site.

-For a site like the Lambeau Field expansion, where there is existing power within the structure, inverter-based power sources such as the CST™ 280 Stick/TIG welder and the XMT® Series of multiprocess power sources are used extensively.
-These small and compact welding units allow for excellent portability and accessibility on larger jobsites and are extremely energy efficient.
-Stick welders like the CST 280 are common fixtures on aerial lifts for welding in high places, and the XMT Series inverters are commonly matched with a SuitCase® X-TREME™ 12VS wire feeder for Self-Shielded Flux-Cored welding.
+For a site like the Lambeau Field expansion, where there is existing power within the structure, Miron uses inverter-based power sources such as the CST™ 280 Stick/TIG welder and the XMT® Series of multiprocess power sources extensively.
+These small and compact welding units allow for excellent portability and accessibility on larger construction jobsites and are extremely energy efficient.
+Stick welders like the CST 280 are common fixtures on aerial lifts for welding in high places.
+And the XMT Series inverters are commonly matched with a SuitCase® X-TREME™ 12VS wire feeder for self-shielded flux-cored welding.
 Key features of each machine:

 - The CST 280 offers 280 amps of output, which is ideal for Stick electrodes up to 3/16 inch.
 This power source is extremely easy to operate with a process selector knob that automatically sets the proper dig setting on E6010 and E7018 electrodes for optimal performance.
-At 41 pounds, these units are extremely portable and are often found in racks of four to allow for easy transportation around the site and multiple arcs to run from a single location.
+At 41 pounds, these units are portable and are often found in racks of four, which allows easy transportation around the site and multiple arcs to run from a single location.

-- XMT Series power sources provide excellent multiprocess capabilities (MIG, Stick, TIG, Flux Cored and Air Carbon Arc Gouging) in a single compact unit.
-The XMT 304 was used extensively for both Stick and Flux Cored welding, which offers a rated 300 amps of welding power at 60 percent duty cycle.
+- XMT Series power sources provide excellent multiprocess capabilities in a single compact unit.
+Miron used the XMT 304 extensively for both stick and flux-cored welding.
+It offers a rated 300 amps of welding power at 60 percent duty cycle.

 Welders used the ProHeat™ 35 induction heating system from Miller throughout the project as a faster and more efficient way of bringing steel columns to temperature – and keeping them there – than using traditional heating methods such as a propane-fueled torch.
 Preheating helps prevent rapid cooling of the weld metal, relieves stresses and drives out hydrogen that can lead to cracking and embrittlement.
-Heat is created electromagnetically in the material with induction heating rather than by surface heating, as is done with an open flame.
+The system creates heat electromagnetically in the material with induction heating rather than by surface heating, as with an open flame.
 The induction cables do not heat up themselves, but create eddy currents that generate heat throughout the plate and column.
 Overall benefits of the process compared to heating with a torch are:

 - Faster time-to-temperature